aabdurrouf/piXedfit/docs/source/index.rst

 Features
 --------
-**piXedfit** has 6 modules that can work independent with each other.
-For instance, it is possible to use the SED fitting module for fitting any observed SED (either integrated of spaially resolved SED) without the need of using the images processing and pixel binning modules.
-The 6 modules and their capabilities are the following:
+**piXedfit** has six modules that work independently with each other.
+For instance, it is possible to use the SED fitting module for fitting either global (integrated) or spatially resolved SEDs of galaxies.
+Those modules include:

-*  **piXedfit_images: image processing**
+*  **piXedfit_images**: image processing.

-   This module can be used for spatial-matching (in resolution and spatial sampling) of multiband imaging data ranging from far-ultraviolet (FUV) to far-infrared (FIR)
-   (obtained from both the ground-based and spaced-based telescopes) and extract pixel-wise photometric SEDs within the galaxy's region of interest.

-*  **piXedfit_spectrophotometric: spatial-matching of imaging data and the IFS data**
+*  **piXedfit_spectrophotometric**: spatial and spectral matching between multiband imaging data and IFS data.

-   This module can be used for spatial-matching (in spatial resolution and sampling) of a multiband imaging data (that have been processed by the :mod:`piXedfit_images`) with an IFS data cube and extract pixel-wise spectrophotometric SEDs within the galaxy's region of interest.
-For the current version of **piXedfit**, only the IFS data from the `CALIFA <https://califa.caha.es/>`_ and `MaNGA <https://www.sdss.org/surveys/manga/>`_ can be analyzed by this module.

-*  **piXedfit_bin: pixel binning**

-   This module is capable of performing pixel binning, which is a process of combining neighboring pixels to achieve certain set of S/N thresholds.
-   The pixel binning scheme takes into account of the similarity of SED shape among the pixels.
-This way important spatial information from pixel scale can still be preserved, while increasing the S/N of the spatially resolved SEDs.
-   The S/N threshold can be set to every band in the multiband imaging data, not only to a particular band.
+*  **piXedfit_bin**: pixel binning to optimize S/N of SEDs on spatially resolved scales.

-*  **piXedfit_model: generating model SEDs**
+*  **piXedfit_model**: generating model SEDs.

-   This module can generate model SEDs of galaxies given some parameters.
-The SED modeling uses the `FSPS <https://github.com/cconroy20/fsps>`_ SPS model with the `Python-FSPS <http://dfm.io/python-fsps/current/>`_ as the interface to the Python environment.
-The SED modeling incorporates four main components in the galaxy's SED: stellar emission, nebular emission, dust emission, and the AGN dusty torus emission.

-*  **piXedfit_fitting: performing SED fitting**

-   This module is capable of performing SED fitting to input SED, including both spatially resolved SED and integrated SED of galaxies.
-The input can be in the form of photometric SED or spetrophotometric SED (i.e., combination of photometry and spectroscopy).

-*  **piXedfit_analysis: producing visualization plots for the SED fiting results**

-   This module can make three plots for visualization of the fitting results: corner plot (i.e., plot showing 1D and 2D joint posteriors of the parameters space), SED plot, and SFH plot.
+*  **piXedfit_fitting**: SED fitting on spatially resolved scales or global (integrated) scales.
+*  **piXedfit_analysis**: Analysis of SED fitting result, including visualization plots and retrieving best-fitting parameters.

 .. toctree::
    :maxdepth: 2